 Australian College of Theology

-The Presbyterian Theological College (PTC) is affiliated with the Australian College of Theology (ACT).
+The Presbyterian Theological College (PTC) an an affiliated college of the Australian College of Theology (ACT).
 We are approved to teach the awards of ACT on its behalf.

 The Australian College of Theology Limited is a higher education provider as defined by the Higher Education Support Act (2003).
 Like universities, it has government approval to accredit its own courses in the ASCED field of Religious Studies (091703).